-Shutter magnets provide a means for keeping your shutter panels closed and secure.
-They come in a number of different styles and colors.
-Here you will find a description of the styles, their function, and some recommendations on where to find shutter your magnets.
-Shutter Magnets can be ordered from ShutterMedic.com here.
+A Shutter magnets provide a means for keeping your shutter panels closed and secure.
+Shutter magnets are available in many styles and colors.
+Shutter Magnets can may be purchased from ShutterMedic.com here.

 Shutter magnets consist of basically two parts.
 The shutter magnet, and a strike plate.
 In addition, you should receive two Pan Head screws to mount the shutter magnet, and one Flat Head screw for mounting the strike plate.

-Magnets are housed in a plastic casing which provides a means for attaching it to your window sill or shutter frame.
-Pan Head screws should be used to attach your shutter magnet using the elongated holes on either end of the magnet casing.
-The elongated holes allow for minor back and forth adjustment of your shutter magnet position after it is installed.
+A shutter magnet is contained in a plastic case that provides a means for attaching it to your window sill or shutter frame.
+Pan Head screws are used to attach your shutter magnet utilizing the elongated holes on either end of the magnet casing.
+These holes allow for minor back and forth adjustment of your shutter magnet position after it is installed.

-The strike plate is a piece of metal approximately 1.25" wide by .75" tall.
+A strike plate is a square piece of metal that is attached to your shutter which keeps your panel closed when it comes in contact with the shutter magnet.
 It has a screw hole located top/center used for attaching it to your panel.
 Note that the hole is tapered on one side.
 This allows the top surface of the Flat Head screw to sit flush with the strike plate once installed.
 Strike plates are offered in a few different finishes that will help them blend into the shutter, or match your existing shutter hardware.

-Shutter magnets with brown plastic casing usually have a bronze strike plate with matching bronze screws.
-Shutter magnets with white plastic casing can be purchased with either brass, white, or silver strike plates and matching screws.
+A shutter magnet with brown plastic casing usually comes with a bronze strike plate with matching bronze screws.
+A shutter magnets with white plastic casing can be purchased with either brass, white, or silver strike plates and matching screws.

-Shutter magnets come in 4 different strengths.
-Strengths of the most common shutter magnets are listed by Pull Weights of 8 lbs., 12 lbs., 13 lbs., and 25 lbs.
+A Shutter magnet comes in 4 different strengths.
+The most common shutter magnets are listed by Pull Weights of 8, 12, 13, and 25 lbs.

-Larger shutter panels require stronger shutter magnets.
-The 13 lb.
-Pull are the most popular shutter magnets used by most.
+Larger shutters require a stronger shutter magnet.
+The 13 lb. shutter magnet is the most popular shutter magnet used by most installers.

-If you are attaching shutter magnets to window sills that are bull nosed, it may be necessary to utilize a shutter magnet that extends to engage strike plate (see diagram).
+If you are attaching a shutter magnet to a window sills that is bull nosed, it may be necessary to utilize a shutter magnet that extends to engage strike plate.

-The shutter magnet is attached to the window sill, and or the shutter frame.
-Determine the location you want to place the shutter magnet.
+A shutter magnet is normally attached to a window sill, and or the shutter frame.

 For single panels, install two magnets approximately four inches below and above the upper and lower corners of the unhinged side of frame.